-Estimators often look for digital tools that help them manage their workload.
+Estimators often look for digital tools that help manage their workload.
 The stakes are high, time is short and getting bids out the door quickly is expected.
 Sourcing tools for each problem you’re facing may seem like a quick way to speed up the estimating process.

 - Data silos to grow, block visibility, and reduce the efficiency and effectiveness of your decision making

 - Estimating teams to waste time exporting information as spreadsheets and pulling them into their favourite ‘homemade’ calculators